ch4mpy/spring-addons/samples/tutorials/bff/README.md

 keycloak-port: 8443
 ```

-You might also consider defining `SPRING_SECURITY_OAUTH2_CLIENT_REGISTRATION_{registrationId}_CLIENT_SECRET` environment variables instead of putting the secrets in your properties file.
+You might also consider defining `KEYCLOAK_SECRET`, `AUTH0_SECRET` and `COGNITO_SECRET` environment variables instead of putting the secrets in your properties file.

 #### 3.3.3.
 Web Security Configuration
-For the CSRF token to be exposed to our Angular application as well as some access control and login / logout customisation, we'll have to define our own `SecurityWebFilterChain`:
+To inspect the exact `SecurityWebFilterChain` instanciated from the properties above, you can browse [the source](https://github.com/ch4mpy/spring-addons/blob/master/webflux/spring-addons-webflux-client/src/main/java/com/c4_soft/springaddons/security/oauth2/config/reactive/SpringAddonsOAuth2ClientBeans.java).
+Here is approximatly what it gives:
 ```java
 @Configuration
 @EnableWebFluxSecurity